Mike-Sudol/is601homework10/docker.md

 # Comprehensive Docker Compose Guide for Students

-## Overview
-This guide will walk you through the process of using Docker Compose to manage a multi-container application consisting of a PostgreSQL database, PgAdmin for database management, a FastAPI application, and Nginx as a reverse proxy.

 ## Prerequisites
 - Ensure Docker and Docker Compose are installed on your computer.
 - Basic understanding of Docker, PostgreSQL, FastAPI, and how web applications work.